Marek324/IOS-1/README.md

 - -c CURRENCY - only records corresponding to the given currency are considered.

 -h and --help print a help message with a short description of each command and switch.

+This script was a project in my Operating systems at FIT BUT course, final evaluation: 16.5/15